 - Purpose.
-To establish requirements for the development of local policies and procedures for Indian Health Service (IHS) operated pharmacies to provide naloxone to first responders serving in tribal communities.
+To establish requirements for the development of local policies and procedures for Indian Health Service (IHS) operated pharmacies to provide naloxone to first responders and community representatives serving in Tribal communities.

 - Scope.
-This policy pertains to IHS direct service facilities and to prescribers and dispensers at these facilities.
+This policy pertains to the IHS direct service facilities and to prescribers and dispensers at these facilities.
 Although naloxone, in this policy, is intended to benefit those eligible for IHS services, it may also be used for the benefit of others in emergency situations and for public health purposes, in accordance with 25 U.S.C. § 1680c(d).
-The national agreement between BIA and IHS applies to the dispensing of naloxone to BIA first responders.
+The IHS will furnish the non-prescription naloxone formulation where indicated and where appropriate.
+The dispensing of naloxone will follow the requirements of this chapter.

-- It will be noted that pharmacists acting within the scope of their federal practice are not subject to state laws.
+It is noted that pharmacists acting within the scope of their federal practice are not subject to state laws.
 However, if a pharmacist holds licensure in a state that prohibits dispensing naloxone to a third party, such as law enforcement officers, the pharmacist may refer to another pharmacist or provider within the facility to dispense.

 - Naloxone.
-A prescription opioid antagonist that can temporarily reverse the effects of an opioid overdose and prevent death.
+An opioid antagonist that can temporarily reverse the effects of an opioid overdose and prevent death.

 - Opioid.
-A substance with opioid receptor agonist activity, that includes but is not limited to, heroin, morphine, codeine, oxycodone (Oxycontin®), hydrocodone (Vicodin®), fentanyl (Duragesic®), hydromorphone (Dilaudid®), oxymorphone (Opana®), and methadone.
+A substance with opioid receptor agonist activity, that includes but is not limited to, heroin, morphine, codeine, oxycodone, hydrocodone, fentanyl, hydromorphone, oxymorphone, and methadone.

 - Opioid Overdose.
-An acute condition when an excessive amount of opioid is swallowed, inhaled, injected or absorbed through the skin, intentionally or unintentionally, leading to respiratory depression and possibly death.
+An acute condition occurs when an excessive amount of opioid is swallowed, inhaled, injected, or absorbed through the skin, intentionally or unintentionally, leading to respiratory depression and possibly death.

 - Standing Order.
-A policy signed by the MCP describing the parameters under which pharmacists may dispense naloxone to first responders for the treatment of suspected opioid overdoses to prevent death.
+A policy signed by the MCP describing the parameters under which pharmacists may dispense or furnish naloxone to first responders and community representatives for the treatment of suspected opioid overdoses to prevent death.
 (See Manual Exhibit 3-35-B)

 3-35.2 REQUIREMENTS FOR LOCAL POLICIES AND PROCEDURES